 Bluetooth speakers are a great option for listeners who like to listen to music, podcasts, and audiobooks from their mobile devices wirelessly.
-Unlike speakers with Wi-Fi, Bluetooth-compatible speakers don't rely on an internet connection to stream audio, which makes them a bit more portable.
+Unlike speakers with Wi-Fi, Bluetooth-compatible speakers don't rely on an internet connection to stream audio, making them a bit more portable.
 With so many Bluetooth speakers on the market, there are lots of quality speakers available at more affordable prices.
 Whether you like listening to music, communicating with a voice assistant, or bringing your audio outdoors, there's a budget Bluetooth speaker that can meet your needs.

-We've tested over 70 Bluetooth speakers, and below you'll find our recommendations for the best Bluetooth speakers under $100.
-See also our recommendations for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best cheap speakers.
+We've tested over 75 Bluetooth speakers, and below, you'll find our recommendations for the best Bluetooth speakers under $100.
+See our picks for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best cheap speakers.

 The best Bluetooth speaker under $100 that we've tested is the Ultimate Ears WONDERBOOM 2.
-This colorful Bluetooth speaker has a portable design, and you can pair it with up to two devices at the same time, which makes it easy to switch your audio source between your phone and your laptop.
+This colorful Bluetooth speaker has a portable design, and you can pair it with up to two devices at once, making it easy to switch your audio source between your phone and your laptop.

 It has balanced mid and treble ranges that can reproduce vocals and lead instruments clearly.
-While it struggles to reproduce low-bass, there's an 'Outdoor Mode' EQ advertised to help with bass reproduction, though we don't test for this.
-Thanks to its 360-degree design, it has an open and wide soundstage that can really immerse you in your favorite music.
+While it struggles to reproduce low-bass, there's an 'Outdoor Mode' EQ advertised to help with bass reproduction.
+Thanks to its 360-degree design, it has an open and wide soundstage that can immerse you in your favorite music.
 It's even rated IP67 for dust and water resistance, meaning it's certified to be dust-tight and submersible in up to a meter of water for 30 minutes.

 Unfortunately, it doesn't support voice assistants, which can be disappointing for some users.
 It doesn't get very loud, and it doesn't have a lot of sound customization options.
 However, if you're looking for a more affordable Bluetooth speaker, it's the best portable speaker under $100 that we've tested.